 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

--- Use the `NO_SIMPLIFY_EXPR` hint to disable expression conversion and simplification.
+-- Use the `NO_SIMPLIFY_EXPR` Hint to prevent expression conversion and simplification.

 SELECT /*+no_simplify_expr*/ 1 FROM t1 WHERE c1 = 1 OR 1 = 1;

-The SIMPLIFY_GROUP_BY hint is used to optimize queries that contain a GROUP BY clause.
+The SIMPLIFY_GROUP_BY Hint is used to optimize queries containing the GROUP BY clause.
 This hint enables the query optimizer to simplify and rewrite GROUP BY operations.
-The NO_SIMPLIFY_GROUP_BY hint is the reverse operation of this hint.
+Its reverse operation is the NO_SIMPLIFY_GROUP_BY Hint.

 Syntax